Variational Learning of Disentangled Representations: Implementation details

 \subsection{Considerations and reproducibility}

 We run all experiments on a single H100 GPU.
 Reported means and standard deviations for tables are conducted over 10 repetitions of the experiment with different random seeds.
 All models are trained using the AdamW \citep{loshchilov2018decoupled} optimizer until validation loss stops decreasing for 50 epochs.
-Wherever provided, we use mutual information neural estimation (MINE, \citet{pmlr-v80-belghazi18a}) to obtain mutual information estimates.
+Wherever provided, we use mutual information neural estimation (MINE, \citet{pmlr-v80-belghazi18a}) and k-Nearest Neighbor (kNN) mutual information estimation \cite{Kraskov2004} to obtain mutual information estimates.
 For Naive Bayes classifiers, we use the implementation provided by \mbox{\emph{scikit-learn}} \citep{scikit-learn}.
 To use ideal hyperparameters for each method, we consult the original implementation whenever possible, and conduct a simple grid-search to produce originally described model behavior.
-Implementations of all methods compared in this study, including \methodname{}, as well as code to reproduce our results, can be found at \url{https://github.com/Computational-Morphogenomics-Group/DISCoVeR}.
+Implementations of all methods compared in this study, including \methodname{}, as well as code to reproduce our results, are available at \url{https://github.com/Computational-Morphogenomics-Group/DISCoVeR}.
 Models compared in the study admit a weighting term for each term in the loss function, of which most are shared across different approaches.
 We use the following shorthands for each of the terms:

 Below, we provide additional details for the hyperparameters used in each experiment, and any other external resources used to obtain the corresponding sections' results.
+In addition, we include details regarding runtime and memory footprint of running experiments with the models included in our study.

-\subsubsection{Parametric Model}
+\subsubsection{Parametric model}

 For the parametric model, we consider $z, w \in \mathbb{R}$ and use multi-layer perceptrons (MLPs) with $n_{hidden}=2, d_{hidden} = 8$ to parameterize approximate posteriors, the generative model and classifiers.
 For all models, we use learning rate $\gamma = 0.001$.
 A more detailed table of model-specific loss weights is provided in Supplementary Table \ref{suptable:1d_weights}.